weecology/sad-comparison/chapter1.md

 ####Statistical difference vs. biological relevance (i.e., is there enough difference that we can distinguish between possible mechanisms)
 Something about AICc weights and the number of parameters vs. the likelihoods and model fit and what that all means.
 Make the point that even if one model does win, the actual difference between/among the models might not be enough to conclusively state that the processes suggested by that particular model are the dominant processes operating in the system.

 Something acknowledging model failure for certain datasets, which I suspect is due to a low species richness and abundance.
+Both the negative binomial and the Poisson lognormal distributions failed to provide an accurate fit to empirical data for n number of datasets.
 In cases where total community abundance is low and species richness is low, those models are not a good choice.
 Also maybe Ken's feasible sets?

 ####Paragraph on the Ulrich et al. 2010 paper. (limitations of their approach)